-Huge fissure opens on Hawaiian volcano; more eruptions expected
+Huge fissure opens on Hawaiian volcano; some defy evacuation order

-PAHOA, Hawaii (Reuters) - A massive new fissure opened on Hawaii’s Kilauea volcano, hurling bursts of rock and magma on Sunday while threatening nearby homes within a zone where authorities has just ordered an evacuation.
+PAHOA, Hawaii (Reuters) - A massive new fissure opened on Hawaii’s Kilauea volcano, hurling bursts of rock and magma with an ear-piercing screech on Sunday as it threatened nearby homes within a zone where authorities had just ordered an evacuation.

 The fissure, a vivid gouge of magma with steam and smoke pouring out both ends, was the 17th to open on the volcano since it began erupting on May 3.
 Dozens of homes have been destroyed and hundreds of people forced to evacuate in the past 10 days.